 Let's face it, VHS tapes are bulky.
 Boxes and boxes of them take up valuable storage space.
 Digitizing frees up that space.
 Plus, digital files are much easier to organize.
 No more sifting through stacks of tapes to find the one you're looking for.
 With digital files, everything is neatly organized and easily searchable.
 You can even create playlists and compilations of your favorite moments.

-How to convert VHS to digital
+How to Change VHS Tapes to Digital: Your Options

 Ready to digitize those VHS tapes?
 You have a few options, from hands-off professional services to setting up your own DIY system.
 Let's break down each method: